Analysis | Tucker Carlson wants to convert empathy for migrants into hatred of Democrats

 This is the linchpin of his argument — Democrats need new migrants because otherwise they lose.
 And this alone is obviously and immediately false.

-Gallup’s most recent data shows that, in the first quarter of 2021, Americans were more likely to identify as Democrats or Democrat-leaning independents than as Republicans or Republican-leaning independents by a nine-point margin, the largest gap since 2012.
+Gallup’s most recent data show that, in the first quarter of 2021, Americans were more likely to identify as Democrats or Democrat-leaning independents than as Republicans or Republican-leaning independents by a nine-point margin, the largest gap since 2012.
 Just last year, the Democratic candidate for president received 10 percent more votes than did the Republican in the highest-turnout election in American history.
 What’s more, the long-term trend in voting seems to favor the Democrats, with younger voters being consistently far more likely to identify as Democrats than Republicans.
 If anything, the data suggests that it is Republicans who are in need of an injection of new support to hold power — were it not for the advantages that the party enjoys from the uneven distribution of Senate seats and electoral votes relative to population.

 In his monologue, Carlson pointed out that migration patterns can change a state’s political position, which is obviously true.
 One reason that Texas is becoming more Democratic, for example, is that so many people have moved to the state from more liberal parts of the country.
 Virginia has become solidly blue because of the growth of the population in its D.C.-adjacent counties.